hjl20/issp3900-handwash-annotation/README.md

 ## Final Output / Desired Data
-The processed images and annotations used for training the machine learning model will be stored within the following folders (# being the number of the set processed)
+The processed images and annotations used for training the machine learning model will be stored within the following folders:
 - ```./train_val_dataset/train``` (annotations and images in subfolders)
 - ```./train_val_dataset/val``` (annotations and images in subfolders)